silver84/Ethereum-community-toolset/README.md

 ## Toolset and data library about the Ethereum community and his ecosystem.

-This library is developed collaboratively and openly, here on GitHub.
+This library is designed to be developed collaboratively and openly, here on GitHub.
-Comments, contributions and corrections from all are permissionless.
+Comments, contributions and corrections from all are free and permissionless.
 Please feel free to add more data, analysis and tools about the Ethereum community and his Ecosystem.

 ## Contribution Guidelines
-In order to contribute to this repository you need to fork it, then you can create a pull request.
+In order to contribute to this repository you can fork it and then create a pull request, or you can report issue, discussed task or even add your own project.

 When adding new items, please adhere to the following guidelines: